zaufi/pytest-matcher/README.rst

 What is this
 ============

-This is a pytest plugin which provides a could of fixtures to match test output against patterns stored in files.
+This is a pytest plugin which provides a couple of fixtures to match test output against patterns stored in files.

 The plugin extend pytest with the following CLI options: